L'Amour fou (1969 film)

-L'Amour fou is a 1969 French film directed by Jacques Rivette, who also co-wrote the script with Marilù Parolini.
+L'Amour fou is a 1969 French romantic drama film directed by Jacques Rivette, who co-wrote the script with Marilù Parolini.

 Plot

 L'Amour fou follows the dissolution of the marriage between Claire, an actress (played by Bulle Ogier), and Sebastien, her director (Jean-Pierre Kalfon).
 It is black and white with two different film gauges (35 mm and 16 mm) employed at different times throughout the film.
 The film focuses on a long cycle of self-destruction in Claire and Sebastien's relationship.

 The central event in the film's narrative is a three-week period of preparation by a theater group for a production of Racine's version of Andromaque.
 A crew films the preparations of the theater company in handheld 16 mm, while the rest of the film is shot in 35 mm.
 This framework allows Rivette to focus on the act of direction, in the formation of an artwork and the dissolution of a relationship.